JakeSteam/blog-fiction/_drafts/shared.md

     - Medical
 ---

-summary / teaser
+Epidextrin is the latest meditative sleep aid from Eleng Medicines.
+Research shows that by connecting more deeply with their subconscious, patients can experience longer, healthier, and more refreshing sleep.
+With no hallucinogenic effects, Epidextrin strengthens the patient's subconscious thoughts whilst asleep, and is currently undergoing final checks before FDA approval.
+Ask your doctor today whether Epidextrin is right for you.

 ## Notes

 ### Appendix 1: Study

-This study is conducted by researchers the University of Surrey, and receives partial funding from Eleng Medicines and Xhion Industries.
+This 4-week study study is conducted by researchers the University of Surrey, and receives partial funding from Eleng Medicines and Xhion Industries.

-This study aims to discover the effects of Epidextrin upon sleep quality and quantity, with special focus paid to the dreams participants encounter.
+The study aims to discover the effects of Epidextrin upon sleep quality and quantity, with special focus paid to the dreams participants encounter.
 The overall goal is to determine whether Epidextrin is suitable for prescription as a sleep aid, and whether it is suitable for prescription as a recreational dream enhancer.

-Approximately 4-5 candidates will initially receive 30mg doses of Epidextrin twice a day, raising up to 100mg at the researcher's discretion.
+Approximately 4-5 participants will initially receive 30mg doses of Epidextrin twice a day, raising up to 100mg at the researcher's discretion.
 Whilst this compound is not expected to cause any health complications, there is currently inconclusive evidence of a strengthening impact on the subconscious, particularly during sleep.
 Medical personnel will be on hand 24/7 during this study in case of any complications.

-If selected, candidates will spend 6 nights per week (Sun - Fri night) within the study dormitory.
+If selected, participants will spend 6 nights per week (Sun - Fri night) within the study dormitory for the duration of the 4-week study period.
 They will be administered 30mg of Epidextrin before sleep and immediately before their morning daily interview.
 Throughout the designated sleeping hours (23:00 - 08:00) all candidates will be secured in isolated rooms, with a sleep supporting frequency of 88Khz played consistently to encourage both dream presence and memory persistence.
+During the unstudied night (Saturday) all participants will be accommodated in a hotel, to allow researchers to collate records and avoid participants settling into a passive routine.

 The morning daily interview will consist of a discussion of the subject's dreams from the previous night, followed by a comparison to their observed sleep behaviour.
 Whilst not under observation or in an interview, candidates will continue to attend their jobs, hobbies, and other engagements.

+Monitoring and interviews will be conducted by the authors of this paper, referred to as Researcher X & Y.

 ### Appendix 2: Subjects